watching your parent die is absolute hell

 Christine Burke has written a heartfelt introspective look into how our grief plays out in everyday life when faced with a loved one's arduous and laborious march toward inevitable death.
 Give it a read and be prepared to grab the tissues.
 I get something new out of the article each time I read it.

-Looking for another article on grief?
+Looking for another article on grief or what happens when a parent dies?
 Check these out… I've been writing and talking openly about grief now for over 5 years.
 Each story I share prompts someone to share their story and sheds light on how different people experience grief across the globe.
 Keep sharing your stories and encouraging others to talk about their grief.

 What now?

-Check out the Legacy Recorder Community Guide in print, you can get your hands on that here.
+Check out the Legacy Recorder Community Guide in print and ebook, you can get your hands on that here.
 If you already have a copy, thank you!
 The 5 Minute Storytelling Scripts mentioned in the podcast episodes can be found here.

 All journals can be purchased through Amazon.
 You can find the currently available ones here.
 Including a companion journal to the book linked above.
 The journals are a great way to create a keepsake.
 You can also order multiple copies to have as a workbook for groups that are looking to work together to tell their stories together.